The 3 Priorities:

 Education is the great driver of social, economic and political progress.
 As people learn to read, count and reason critically, their prospects for health and prosperity expand exponentially.
 But our advances in education have not benefited everyone equally—and primary school enrolment rates tell only part of the regrettable story.
 Millions of children who start primary school are unable to finish, and still more miss out on high school.
 Today, some 71 million young people—including half of all adolescents in low-income countries—are receiving no post-primary education.
 We can no longer afford the cost of excluding them.

-Priority 2: Improve the Quality of Education
+Priority 2: Improve the Quality of Learning

 School attendance should open pathways of learning and discovery, but too often it doesn’t.
 Millions of children go through school and come out without basic literacy and numeracy.
 Education is ultimately judged by what people learn.
 Many students around the world are banking their futures on poorly trained, weakly motivated teachers without enough books and other basics to facilitate their learning.
 This is grave disservice not only to the students themselves but to the parents who sacrifice to support them and the countries whose futures depend on them.
 While we strive to boost school attendance, we must ensure that our schools are engines of opportunity and not just idle warehouses.